bleemesser/habit_tracker/BUGS.md

     - fix:
         - in the \_\_repr\_\_ method of the Event model, use html escaping for the response data.
 Thus when the backend returns the events as a string, it will be properly escaped.
         - in the frontend, when the data is received in TeacherDashboard.js and StudentDashboard.js, un-escape the data so it can be properly represented and not cause json parsing errors.

+# Features:
+## High Priority
+- Deployment: dockerize the app more fully including the database, in a way where the database is safe and can be easily backed up in case of failure.

+## Medium Priority
+- Passwords: add functionality for students to be able to reset their passwords via email.
+The teacher should not be able to do this for them because the data the students are submitting could be personal and should be kept private.
+This feature will take some work because it will require frontend and (major) backend changes, as well as an email server to send the emails from.

+## Low priority but cool
+- Data analysis: analyze students responses to the forms to help them identify causes behind them procrastinating, losing sleep, or feeling emotionally hurt/unstable.